MushroomFleet/Pan-Vertical-CLI/CUDA_PATH.md

 Setting up the `CUDA_PATH` environment variable is **critical** for enabling GPU acceleration in Video Panner.
 This variable helps the application find your CUDA installation and properly utilize your NVIDIA GPU.

+## How Our Implementation Works

+Our video processing script now has two layers of CUDA acceleration handling:

+1. **Environment Variable Setup**: You need to set `CUDA_PATH` using one of the methods described below.
+2. **Automatic Configuration**: The script automatically configures additional CUDA environment variables internally based on `CUDA_PATH`.

+This means you only need to set `CUDA_PATH` by any method you prefer, and the script will handle the rest of the configuration.

+> **Important Note**: While we initially modified the virtual environment activation scripts to get CUDA working, this is now just one of several optional ways to set `CUDA_PATH`.
+Choose the method below that works best for your workflow.

 ## For Windows:

 ### Using PowerShell (Recommended)